28th July 2021

 You're also likely to see disposable masks at places like WH Smiths and other newsagents and convenience stores, especially in transport hubs due to mask wearing requirements on public transport.

-FFP masks are currently more difficult to find, and are currently available at LloydsPharmacy or on Amazon - but make sure when buying online that you check the product conforms to EN149:2001 and has a CE mark.
+FFP masks might be more difficult to find, and are currently available at LloydsPharmacy or on Amazon - but make sure when buying online that you check the product conforms to EN149:2001 and has a CE mark.

 It depends on the pack size, as this ranges significantly from packs of four to 200, at pharmacies and in the thousands on online marketplaces.